2003 South Ayrshire Council election

-Elections to South Ayrshire Council area were held on 1 May 2003, alongside elections to the Scottish Parliament.
+The 2003 South Ayrshire Council election was held on 1 May 2003, alongside elections to the Scottish Parliament.
 All 30 seats were up and this was the final election to the council using First Past the Post.
 Whilst the Scottish Conservative Party were able to achieve more votes than any other party in the council area, they only received 15 seats - no majority administration was formed with the Scottish Labour Party also holding 15 council seats.
 Labour continued to run the council after the election following a "cut of the cards" to decide which party would run the administration.